Trepan-Debuggers/bashdb/docs/manpage.rst

 :-L | --library *debugger-library*:

-The debugger needs to source or include a number of functions and these reside in a library.
-If this option is not given the default location of library is relative to the installed bashdb script:
+The debugger needs to source or include several functions and these reside in a library.
+If this option is not given the default location of the library is relative to the installed bashdb script:
 `../lib/bashdb`.